 Drinking ginger tea during cold weather is a good way to keep warm.
 Ginger is diaphoretic, which means that it promotes sweating, working to warm the body from within.

 You can make ginger tea at home by slicing 20 to 40 grams of fresh ginger and steep in a cup of hot water.
-You can add one spoon of honey or a slice of lemon to add flavor plus additional benefits such as Vitamin C.
+You can add one spoon of honey or a slice of lemon to add flavour plus additional benefits such as Vitamin C.

 This is a common health problem which involves degeneration of the joints in the body, leading to symptoms like joint pain and stiffness.